 The Honor Code and Honor System of the Corps of Cadets at NMMI belong to the Corps of Cadets but operate under the sanction of the Commandant of Cadets.
-Simply stated, a cadet is expected not to lie, cheat, nor steal, nor tolerate those who do.
+Simply stated: A cadet will not lie, cheat, steal, nor tolerate those who do.
+Every cadet is obligated to support and enforce the Honor System.
 Violations of the code may result in serious disciplinary action or dismissal based on the recommendations of the Cadet Honor Board as finally determined by the Commandant of Cadets.
 New cadets are fully trained in all aspects of the honor system, and prospective cadets are encouraged to consider carefully the implications of non-toleration before joining the Corps.

-Cadets who are found in class to cheat, plagiarize, or otherwise engage in academic dishonesty will receive penalties ranging from an F for the particular assignment to an F for the entire semester.
+Cadets who are found in class to cheat, plagiarize, or otherwise engage in academic dishonesty will receive penalties ranging from a 0 for the particular assignment to an F for the entire semester.
 The incident may also be referred to the Cadet Honor Board for additional dispensation.
 Each academic division and department has its policy regarding sanctions for academic dishonesty, and these penalties are applied uniformly within the division, department or in multiple sections of the same course.